The Music Tapes: Future projects

 As Mary's Voice is said to be the first of three albums comprising the "Third Imaginary Symphony", further albums from the series are anticipated.
 Another long-rumored record is the as-yet-untitled 'singing saw symphony' with Julian's father on flamenco guitar, though this has yet to see the light of day, and is under slow progress.
 Lastly, though certainly not least, is a film project, for which Julian was working with director John Cameron Mitchell, known for his film Hedwig and the Angry Inch.
 The film was set to be an animation, with music by Koster, which is also about the boy named Nigh, although not many other details are known.
 All of these projects have been in the works since the late 1990s, and it is currently unknown whether any will be officially released.
 Mitchell, who has since worked on several other projects, later collaborated with Koster as a cast member on his Orbiting Human Circus narrative podcast.

 Sexual assault allegations

 On July 9, 2024, Koster was accused by fellow Elephant 6 musician Nesey Gallons of grooming and sexually assaulting them between 2001 and 2005, beginning when Gallons was fifteen years old.
 Koster would have been twenty-nine years old at the time the allegations began.
 Gallons alleged that the grooming allegations began via email contact when Gallons was fifteen years old and turned physical in April 2001 when Gallons was still sixteen.
-Gallons further alleges that Koster sexually assaulted them twice in the summer of 2005.
+Gallons further alleges that Koster sexually assaulted them twice in the summer of 2005..
+In a now deleted Instagram post Koster denied the sexual assault allegations.